 Combine the buttermilk and honey together and whisk until well combined.
 Add the Parmesan cheese.
 Add the buttermilk mixture to the flour mixture, stir until just combined.

 Turn dough out onto a lightly floured surface; knead lightly 4 times.
 Roll dough into a (1/2 inch thick) rectangle; dust the top of the dough with some flour.
 Fold the dough crosswise into thirds (like folding a piece of paper to fit into an envelope).
-Re-roll dough into an other (1/2 inch thick) rectangle; dust top of dough with flour.
+Re-roll dough into another (1/2 inch thick) rectangle; dust top of the dough with flour.
 Fold the dough crosswise into thirds; gently roll or pat to a 3/4 inch thickness Cut dough with a biscuit cutter to form 6 dough rounds.
-Place the dough rounds, 1 inch apart, on a baking sheet line with a silpat mat.
+Place the dough rounds, 1 inch apart, on a baking sheet lined with a silpat mat.
 Bake for 13 minutes or until golden brown.
 Remove from the baking tray; cool on a wire rack for a few minutes.
 Serve warm with butter.
 Enjoy.

 Click here for a printable version of this recipe – For the Love of Cooking.net

 Recipe by For the Love of Cooking.net Original recipe by My Recipes